Jilly Cooper: Romantic novels series

 Cooper was encouraged to write romantic fiction by the editor Desmond Elliott, who had read the short stories she had written previously for teenage magazines.
 At the time she was working in publicity for HarperCollins; Elliott commissioned her with a six-book contract and the paperback rights were subsequently sold to Corgi Books.
 The series sold in the 100,000s.
 The contract was for Cooper to publish a novel every six months.

 The first novel in the series was Emily, which was published in 1975.
 Set on a remote Scottish island, its storyline follows Emily who moves to the island after a short courtship and marriage to a volatile artist.
 Reviews were complimentary, although Auberon Waugh noted similarity between Emily and Devil's Cub by Georgette Heyer.
-The work was compared to Nancy Mitford and Barbara Cartland.
+The work was compared to that of Nancy Mitford and Barbara Cartland.
 Emily was followed by Harriet and then Bella, both published in 1976.
 In Harriet, the titular character becomes pregnant whilst at university and subsequently works as a nanny for an irascible screenwriter so she can take the baby with her.
 In review, Barbara Cartland disliked the novel.
 The novel Bellas storyline revolves around an actress whose fiancé is super-wealthy, but his family do not approve of Bella.
 The novel mixes romance and mystery, as Bella is kidnapped.
 Auberon Waugh praised the emotional engagement of the novel, but The Guardian described disappointment since good jokes were lost in the prose.
 In October 1993, seven years after Private Eye had pointed out the similarities, Cooper admitted that sections of Emily and Bella were plagiarised from The Dud Avocado (1958) by Elaine Dundy, but said that it was not deliberate.